JericN/simple-chess/README.md

 # Chess
- Simple Chess App implemented using java with UI
+Simple Chess App implemented using java OOP with UI